dreamsofcode-io/reddit-api/README.md

 ## Deployment

-There are a number of services to deploy in this deployment model.
+There are a number of services to deploy in this deployment model, as well as two different deployment options.

 ### Scraper